 Other factors also affect how fast a Corgi ages.
 Genetics, diet, body weight, exercise, and regular veterinary care all influence lifespan.
 Corgis are especially prone to weight gain, and carrying extra weight can speed up aging and increase joint and spine problems.
 Keeping your Corgi fit and active can make a noticeable difference in how they age over time.

-Pembroke Welsh Corgi Dog Age Calculator – How It Works
+How to Use the Pembroke Welsh Corgi Age Calculator (Optional)

-Dog aging is not even or straight.
-Corgis age very fast in their first year, slow down after they become adults, and then age more steadily as seniors.
-An age calculator follows this pattern instead of treating every year the same.
+The calculator is helpful because Corgis age very fast in their first year, slow down after adulthood, and then age more steadily as seniors.
+This chart gives a quick view, while the calculator gives a more exact number.

 Here is what a Corgi age calculator usually considers: